jonx0037/-ds6371-unit-2-fls/README.md

 # DS 6371 Unit 2 Notes

-This is a digital garden of notes and concepts from Unit 2 of DS 6371 - Statistical Foundations for Data Science.
-The site is built using React and Vite, featuring interactive navigation through key statistical concepts and their practical applications.
+This digital garden contains notes and concepts from Unit 2 of DS 6371 - Statistical Foundations for Data Science.
+The site is built using React and Vite, featuring interactive navigation through key topics.
+This project is based on the original repository from my professor, available [here](https://github.com/BivinSadler/MSDS_6371_Stat_Foundations/tree/master/Unit%202).

 ## Topics Covered